“To send a letter is a good way to go somewhere without moving anything but your heart.”

 ― Phyllis Theroux

-Annie Syed, Menaul Middle School English teacher, partnered with Sarah Wilkinson, Founding Director of Global One to One, to connect her students with international students in a communication exchange program.
+Annie Syed, Menaul High School English teacher, partnered with Sarah Wilkinson, Founding Director of Global One to One, to connect her students with international students in a communication exchange program.
 Connect One to One facilitates students exchanging hand-written letters, Skype calls, and videos with peers from other countries.
 Instead of being referred to pen pals, these new friends are known as PeacePals.

 Menaul students received letters from students at the Sree Mangal Dvip Boarding School in Kathmandu, Nepal, who according to Wilkinson, write “the most beautiful and thoughtful [letters] of any of our partner schools in the world.”

 Ms. Syed engaged students in lessons provided by the program that were designed to “deeply familiarize students with the region and country of their PeacePal.”
 Objectives for students include locating their PeacePal’s country and city on a map, identifying bordering countries, locating topographical features, and drawing a map of their PeacePal’s continent, country, and city.